cherylperyl/gobbler/backend/simple_services/payment/README.md

 ## Todos
 - Setup webhook secret in app.py
 - Integrate properly with user management ms (how to link to it?)

+# Setting up Stripe

+To test locally, download the [Stripe CLI](https://stripe.com/docs/stripe-cli) and set it to forward events to the app

+`stripe listen --forward-to localhost:5000/webhook`

+You can then trigger Stripe events to simulate successful subscriptions

+`stripe trigger customer.subscription.created`

+When deployed, a Stripe account will be set up to forward customer.subscription.created events to the deployed endpoint